Student Ambassador Program

 - Pairings will be made at the beginning of the Fall semester.

-- A Fall mixer will give Boston-based pairs the opportunity to connect in person at the beginning of the semester.
+- A Fall mixer and Spring reception will give Boston-based pairs the opportunity to connect in person at the beginning and end of each semester.

 - Mentorship may take place virtually or in-person, depending on campus location.